Quosieq/Get-LAPS/README.md

-This was just a project for Windows LAPS since default GUI worked only with Microsoft LAPS Both normal and DarkMode with slightly better UI
+This was just a project using windows forms for Windows LAPS since default GUI works only with Microsoft LAPS

+Both normal and something noone has asked for - Dark Mode (DM with slightly better UI)

 Basic Functions:
 1. auto copy to clipboard after submitting PC name